 The rate of interest charged on a personal loan can be in the range of 16-22% as it is unsecured in nature.
 The interest rate charged for a loan against property is 12-16% as it is secured in nature and one pledges the residential house as collateral.
 The lower rate of interest makes a loan against property an attractive option when compared to a personal loan.
 The tenure of repayment of a personal loan can be 1-5 years when compared to a loan against property which is 1-10 years.
 A longer tenure aids in more comfortable repayment.
 The loan processing charges and administrative charges are 1-2% of the value of the loan.
 This could be as high as 2-3% in case of a personal loan.

-What is the advantage of taking a loan against property in India?
+What is the advantage of taking a loan against property?

 - If one requires a huge sum of money running into Lakhs of rupees then one can avail of a loan against property.
 This is one of the easier methods of raising finances in order to settle immediate needs .Businessmen running small and medium sized businesses use this method to raise funds for expansion.